vishalgarg-sec/Software-Supply-Chain-Security/README.md

 ### Other / Unsorted

-## Software Supply Chain Security in Cloud Environments
+## Software Supply Chain Security in the Cloud
 ### AWS

 ### Azure